fortify/sample-parser/README.md

 # Sample parser plugin
-## example of a plugin that can parse non-Fortify security scan results and import them into Fortify Software Security Center.
+## Example of a plugin that can parse non-Fortify security scan results and import them into Fortify Software Security Center.
 Plugin API version | Compatible PluginFramework/SSC version(s)
 ------------ | -------------
 1.0 | 17.10, 17.20(forward looking - release number is not guaranteed)